louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^61ee5457].
 Kidney International Supplements (2017).
 Medium credibility.

-KDIGO 2017 CKD‑MBD update—serum calcium management—In adult patients with CKD G3a–G5D, we suggest avoiding hypercalcemia (2C).
+KDIGO 2017 CKD‑MBD update — serum calcium management — In adult patients with CKD G3a–G5D, we suggest avoiding hypercalcemia (2C).
 In children with CKD G3a–G5D, we suggest maintaining serum calcium in the age‑appropriate normal range (2C).
 The 2009 recommendation suggested maintaining serum calcium in the normal range for CKD G3a–G5D (2D), and the rationale indicates that mild and asymptomatic hypocalcemia, for example with calcimimetic treatment, can be tolerated to avoid inappropriate calcium loading in adults.

 ---